rkoonireddy/group-work/final-project/README.md

     ├── app                    <- folder with app.
     |
     ├── project-report         <- Generated analysis LaTeX
+    │   └── paper              <- LaTeX report
-    │   └── paper              <- Generated graphics and figures used in report │      └── images
+    │      └── images          <- Graphics and figures used in report │   └── presentation       <- LaTeX beamer presentation
-    │   └── presentation       <- LaTeX beamer presentation of generated analysis │      └── images          <- Generated graphics and figures used in presentation │
+    │      └── images          <- Graphics and figures used in presentation │
     ├── requirements.txt       <- The requirements file for reproducing the analysis environment, e.g.
     │